-Join Timothy Pintello for an in-depth discussion in this video Understanding Windows Firewall, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Understanding Windows Firewall, part of Windows Server 2012: Create and Manage Group Policy.

 - The final topic we want to discuss is Windows Firewall.…A firewall is a program that protects…a computer or a network.…The firewall protects the computer or network…by allowing or disallowing certain types of network traffic.…The firewall uses a series of filters…to examine packets and traffic…passed into the firewall, to determine if that traffic…or packet is to be allowed or denied.…There are three criteria that Windows Firewall…is able to use to filter packets.…The first criteria is IP addresses.…